paintdog/jug_barcamp2ics/README.md

 # ☕ jug_barcamp2ics

-A small tool for generating an ICS file from the [Entwickelbar](https://entwickelbar.github.io/) schedule by the [Java User Group Düsseldorf](https://rheinjug.de/) and creates a calendar file you can import into your favorite calendar app.
+A small tool for generating an ICS file from the [Entwickelbar](https://entwickelbar.github.io/) ([repo](https://github.com/EntwickelBar))schedule by the [Java User Group Düsseldorf](https://rheinjug.de/) and creates a calendar file you can import into your favorite calendar app.

 ## Dependencies